Professional Network Series

 This monthly virtual series supports new and early-career building administrators as they navigate the legal realities of the role.
 Each one-hour session focuses on the issues principals most commonly face during the school year.

-Each topic includes a reference sheet administrators can use in the buildings.
+Each topic includes a reference sheet administrators can use in their buildings.

 The first session begins August 19 and builds month-to-month throughout the school year.